alanoursland/tr_xor/reports/abs1/abs1_overview.md

 ### Network Structure

-The architecture consists of a single linear transformation followed by an absolute value activation:
+We test a minimal model architecture consists of a single linear transformation followed by an absolute value activation:

 ```
 Input (2D) → Linear Layer (1 unit) → Absolute Value → Output